iok-ui/DiSTAP/README.md

 - `braph2distap/VariationalAutoencoderRamanSpectra/`

-This folder contains four study-specific example scripts and their corresponding analysis subfolders, matching the datasets analysed in the paper:
+This folder contains four study-specific example scripts and their corresponding analysis subfolders, matching the datasets analysed in the manuscript:

 1. **Light stress**
    - Example script: `example_LightStress.m`